kevinsea/Insight-Wiki-Stage/A Quick Tour.md

 Insight takes care of the mapping.

 ## Sending Lists of Objects to the Database ##
 If you send a list of objects to a *Stored Procedure*, Insight looks at the parameters on the Stored Procedure to determine which table type to use.
+Then it automatically sends the objects in a table.

 	CREATE TYPE BeerTable (Name [nvarchar](256), Flavor [nvarchar](256)) CREATE PROCEDURE InsertBeer (@Beer [BeerTable])